jekyll/jekyll/site/_docs/collections.md

 it will be rendered using Liquid and the Markdown converter of your choice and written out to `<dest>/my_collection/some_subdir/some_doc.html`.

-As for posts with [Permalinks](../permalinks/), document URL can be customized by setting a `permalink` metadata to the collection:
+As for posts with [Permalinks](../permalinks/), the document URL can be customized by setting `permalink` metadata for the collection:

 {% highlight yaml %}
 collections: